dotnet/docs-maui/docs/platform-integration/authentication.md

 ```

 > [!TIP]
 > If you'd like to include Apple Sign In, you can use the `AspNet.Security.OAuth.Apple` NuGet package.
-You can view the full [Startup.cs sample](https://github.com/dotnet/maui/tree/main/src/Essentials/samples/Sample.Server.WebAuthenticator/Startup.cs#L33-L64) in the Essentials GitHub repository.
+You can view the full [Startup.cs sample](https://github.com/dotnet/maui/tree/main/src/Essentials/samples/Sample.Server.WebAuthenticator/Startup.cs#L33-L64).

 ### Add a custom mobile auth controller